jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 SolidBench is a benchmark with a social network use case with the dataset derived from the Social Network Benchmark @bib:ldbc.
 After the generation of our test data, we use SolidBench to host the data locally.
 Under the hood, SolidBench will use the Community Solid Server to expose the resources.
+#IRT["Also mention details of dataset, such as number of pods, files, ..."]

 In our evaluation, we will focus on the @rdf resource describing a post.
 Different pods will have different ways of storing these posts.
 @fig:post-shex provides the @shex shape of a post while @fig:fragmentation-strategies shows the different fragmentation strategies used.
+#IRT["We'll have to explain these frag strategies in more detail."]

 #figure(